SPECIAL OLYMPICS FALL FESTIVAL SERVICES

 As part of the Inclusion Crew Villanova students will have the opportunity to take part in the largest Special Olympics Program in the World!
-Come to the information session on Thursday, August 29, 2019 and to the first Inclusion Crew Meeting on Thursday, September 5, 2019 to learn about how you can take part in Fall Festival Weekend.
 During the weekend, students can sign up to volunteer, apply to be a Local Program Host (LPH), or apply to be a Volunteer Coordinator (VC).
-Click on the sections below to learn more about the different ways to get involved during SpO from Friday, November 1st through Sunday, November 3rd, 2019.
+Click on the sections below to learn more about the different ways to get involved during SpO from Friday, November 6th through Sunday, November 8th, 2020.

 THROUGHOUT THE YEAR

 SPO holds about two Unified events per semester where athletes from PA and Villanovans have taken the field together to compete in tournament style play.
 Our Unified initiative has seen sports such as vollyball, soccer, and basketball all played on campus!
 In order to become involved, reach out to to find out more!

 We welcome any Villanova student who is interested in attending athlete practices to join with our Athlete Involvement Committee in attending local county practices.
 At an athlete practice, students may participate alongside athletes, or operate in more of a support capacity.
 Either way, it is an unbelievable experience to participate in a practice and make lifelong friends!
 Transportation is always provided!

 For questions, please contact firstname.lastname@example.org